‘Forever grateful’: Raimondo delivers farewell State of the State address

 Despite serving less than two full terms, Raimondo got the unusual opportunity to pick two new justices for the state’s Supreme Court, which will likely have a lasting impact on legal decisions for many years because it’s a lifetime appointment.
 She chose Melissa Long and Erin Lynch Prata, who together made the state’s highest court multi-racial and majority female for the first time ever.

-“We believe all people deserve to be treated with dignity and respect and should have the same opportunities for success – no matter your race, religion, gender, ethnicity, who you love or where you come from,” Raimondo said.
+“We here in Rhode Island believe all people deserve to be treated with dignity and respect and should have the same opportunities for success – no matter your race, your religion, your gender, your ethnicity, who you love or where you come from,” Raimondo said.

 Unsurprisingly, not everybody shared Raimondo’s upbeat assessment of her time in office.
 Rhode Island Republican National Committeeman Steve Frias offered an alternative way of looking at Raimondo’s legacy even before she delivered her remarks: